 Lothar Windels’ work focuses on furniture and product design ranging from mass-produced to one-of-a-kind pieces.
 Born in Germany, he earned a BID from RISD and a Master’s in Design Products from the Royal College of Art in London.
 He runs a studio in Boston and teaches in RISD’s Furniture Design department.

-Lothar Windels’ projects include the ‘Joseph Felt Chair’ featured in exhibitions in Berlin, Boston, London, Milan, Munich, Tokyo, and Zurich.
-His work has been published in several books and magazines including: Abitare, Design Report, Frame, ID Magazine, Interni, MD Moebel Interior Design, Metropolis, Newsweek, and The World of Interiors.
-The Canadian Office Furniture Manufacture Nienkämper produces his ‘Brackett Chair’, which won the Design Journal Platinum Award for Design Excellence.
-His other clients include: Inflate, Parentesi Quadra, Swarovski, Umbra, and the Vitra Design Museum.
+Windels’ projects include the Joseph Felt Chair, which has been featured in exhibitions in Berlin, Boston, London, Milan, Munich, Tokyo and Zurich.
+His work has appeared in several books and magazines, including Abitare, Design Report, Frame, Elle Decoration, ID Magazine, Interni, MD Moebel Interior Design, Metropolis, Newsweek and The World of Interiors.
+His recent research focuses on active seating, a design approach that provides a better overall sitting experience by dynamically supporting the human body in motion.
+The Canadian office furniture manufacture Nienkämper produces his Brackett Chair, which has won a Design Journal Platinum Award for Design Excellence.
+His other clients include Converse, Inflate, Swarovski, Umbra and the Vitra Design Museum.

 Academic research/ areas of interest

-- Design for Production: Utilizing contemporary materials and processes to achieve simplicity that supports human interactions.
+- Design for Production: Utilizing contemporary materials and processes to achieve simplicity that supports human interactions

-- Ergonomic Seating: Dynamic support of the human body to create a better work environment that fosters well-being.
+- Ergonomic Seating: Dynamic support of the human body to create a better work environment that fosters well-being